Sh3b0/DevOps/README.md

 - [x] CI/CD with Jenkins and GitHub Actions.
 - [ ] Infrastructure as Code with Terraform.
 - [ ] Configuration Management with Ansible.
-- [ ] Container Orchestration with K8s on AWS.
+- [ ] Container Orchestration with K8s.
 - [ ] Monitoring with Prometheus.
 - [ ] Visualization and analytics with Grafana.